Generating C-code for neural networks

 )

-To visualise this neural network, we need to specify an example input vector xs with the correct dimensionality (width, height, channels, batches).
+To visualize this neural network, we need to provide an example of an input vector. xs with the correct dimension (width, height, channels, patches).

-For clarity, let's set the last (FC) layer of the neural network to certain weights and offsets, which we will see in the generated code.
+For clarity, we will set the last (FC) layer of the neural network to certain values of weights and offsets, which we will see in the generated code.

 cnn_model[2].weight .= reshape( collect(1:(signal_size - filter_x_size + 1)), 1, :);